tiluong1/cse15l-lab-reports/lab5.md

 REFLECTION

 Part 2
 After a full quarter of Cse 15L, I learned a lot of things from the labs that we have done in class.
-One that really stood out to me was the vim command in lab 4.
+One that really stood out to me was using the vim command to edit files.
 I realy enjoyed using vim to enable more efficient text editing and thought that it was fascinating.
 The skill demos were extremely useful when learning how to understand linux and code in general better.I really enjoyed the labs that we do in class and with our classmates and I definetly reccommend it to future students.